anel55/WebDev-/Assignment4_WebMob_Anel/README.md

 ### Instructions

-Open the browserm, roll the dice and it will show you random side of dices.
+Open the browser, roll the dice and it will show you random side of dices.
 Also you can check how many times you have rolled a dice and sum of 2 dices.
 Test your luck!

 ### Additional features